sql-machine-learning/elasticdl/doc/pserver.md

 ### Checkpoint and Serving

 Master will send signal to pservers to make checkpoint.
-Each pserver will save parameters in its current KVStore.
+Each pserver will save parameters in its current KVStore to a distributed file system.

-Since one pserver only has a subset of the whole model, we have to merge these submodel to get final model for serving.
+Since a pserver only has a subset of the whole model, we have to merge these submodels to get final model for serving.

 ## Replica of PServer